 AI, was co-chair of ECSQARU 2019, was co-chair of FoIKS 2020, and she

 currently co-chairs the steering committee of NMR workshops.

-, Department of Computer Science, Technical Faculty, University of Freiburg, 79110 Freiburg, Germany.
+Cognitive Computation Lab, Technical Faculty, University of Freiburg, 79110 Freiburg, Germany.

 Marco Ragni revceived his PhD in Artificial Intelligence in 2008 from the

 Technical Faculty and his PhD in Cognitive Science in 2013 in Cognitive